garrandall/popular-music-data/tracks/tight-rope-leon-russell.md

 I'm up on the tightrope
 one side's hate and one is hope but the tophat on my head is all you see
 And the wire seems to be
 the only place for me
 a comedy of errors
 and I'm falling

 Like a rubber-neck giraffe
 you look into my past
 well maybe you're just to blind to - see
 I'm up in the spotlight
-ohh does it feel right
+oh does it feel right
-ohh the altitude
+oh the altitude
 seems to get to me

 I'm up on the tightwire
 flanked by life and the funeral pyre putting on a show for you to see

 Like a rubber-neck giraffe
 you look into my past
 well maybe you're just too blind to - see
 I'm up in the spotlight
-ohh does it feel right
+oh does it feel right
-ohh the altitude
+oh the altitude
 really gets to get to me

 I'm up on the tightwire